VermillionBird/CTF-Writeups/2019/AngstromCTF/Crypto/Half and Half.md

 <IMG SRC='https://cdn.discordapp.com/attachments/532350033241309226/572584464111239206/unknown.png'>

-I tried the key 'tastes_____}' guessing that was the next letter.
+I tried the key 'tastes_____}' guessing that 's' was the next letter.
 It gave me 'actf{co^VU^_', which if you notice, has the exact number of characters for 'actf{coffee_', and because of the description, that's what I guessed it would be.

 <IMG SRC='https://cdn.discordapp.com/attachments/532350033241309226/572584935018332172/unknown.png'>